Apple plan to scan messages and photos to protect children sparks privacy fears

 “By design, this feature only applies to photos that the user chooses to upload to iCloud Photos, and even then Apple only learns about accounts that are storing collections of known CSAM images and only the images that match to known CSAM,” read Apple’s document.
 “The system does not work for users who have iCloud Photos disabled.
 This feature does not work on your private iPhone photo library on the device.”

 The moves by Apple won praise from those concerned about how predators use modern technology to target children.
-Sen. Richard Blumenthal, Connecticut Democrat, said on Twitter that Apple’s move was a “welcome, innovative & bold step.”
+Sen. Richard Blumenthal, Connecticut Democrat, said tweeted that Apple’s move was a “welcome, innovative & bold step.”

-“This shows that we can both protect children and our fundamental privacy rights,” Mr. Blumenthal said.
+“This shows that we can both protect children and our fundamental privacy rights,” Mr. Blumenthal tweeted.

 But privacy advocates like the Electronic Frontier Foundation disagree.
 EFF’s India McKinney and Erica Portnoy wrote that while the computer giant’s aim appears well-intentioned, it breaks promises about privacy and encryption to users.